 - Vanilla extract

-Like I mentioned, this ice cream recipe doesn’t require an ice cream machine.
+Like I mentioned, this recipe doesn’t require an ice cream machine.
 All you’ll need are:

 - A stand mixer or handheld electric mixer to whip your cream